 Shapes and Stones

 Diamonds were popular during this period, but the methods for cutting were much different.
-Georgian era jewelry makers had to be much more creative.
-Many times jewelry makers backed the stones in foil to bounce more light throughout the stone.
+Georgian era jewelry makers had to be much more creative with primitive hand cutting.
+Today, diamond cutters create shine and brilliance through strategic machine cuts.